-I had already dive in 2002.
-And it's the very first dive I decided to do, the day after my arrival in Amed ...
+I had already dived on the Liberty in 2002.
+And that's the very first dive I decide to do, the day after I arrive in Amed...

-I remember it as an easy and spectacular dive in clear water.
-If the show remained grandiose, the dive on Tuesday, it was rather sporty, with quite strong current and visibility not top.
-The fault, it seems, a few days of rain and wind, last week, which stirred the bottom.
+I kept the memory of an easy and spectacular dive, in clear water.
+If the spectacle remained grandiose, this Tuesday's dive was rather sporty with a rather strong current and a more limited visibility...
+The fault, it seems, was a few days of rain and wind last week, which stirred up the bottom.

-Just the launch is difficult, this Tuesday, windy day.
-Big waves crash on the black pebble beach.
+The boat launch alone is difficult on this windy day.
+Big waves crashing on the black pebble beach.